dhanalakhmi251012/Data-Analysis--Dashboard/README.md

 "I developed a Power BI project titled 'Russia-Ukraine War Analysis Dashboard' that analyzes the war's impact on civilians, military casualties, and weapon losses.
 It highlights economic effects on markets, trade, and inflation, as well as infrastructure damage .
 Data is categorized by country, year, and city for an interactive view".
 ## Project Overview
 The project “Russia-Ukraine War Analysis Data Dashboard with Power BI” is provides visual representation by Power Bi for people and world leaders not to make such a decision.
 The primary goal of this project is to provide an in-depth analysis of the ongoing Russia-Ukraine war through interactive and visually engaging power Bi dashboards.
 By leveraging Power BI, the project aims to present critical insights into key aspects of the conflict, such as geopolitical impacts, humanitarian consequences, and economic effects.
 By combining multiple datasets and presenting them through interactive visual representation , it supports transparency, awareness, and decision-making for world leaders.

 ## Civilians Impact

+- "This dashboard highlights the impact of the war on civilians, showcasing how they are suffering during the conflict.
+The analysis provides detailed records categorized by country, year, and city, offering a clear and interactive view of the data."

 ![Screenshot 2024-12-18 224638](https://github.com/user-attachments/assets/3d0f7586-72f8-4c04-bb9c-c9b2601ab404)

 ## 1.1 Card